Automattic/_s/style/README.md

 * a paragraph with `single-step__content` class.

 ### <a name="warranty">Warranty</a>
-Use a Media and Text block.
+Use a Media and Text block with `is-style-warranty` class.
 The image loaded in the media section will turn in background, while the content part will be the warranty card content.
 Add here a seal image, a title (either H2 or H3), optionally a subtitle and eventually the warranty description.